rwbl/domoticz-homeautomation-workbook/IDEAS.md

 Any ideas captured which might get implemented in the workbook.

 ### NEW: Custom Page Google Charts
-Display Google Charts, i.e. graphs, gauges etc. as a custom page for several data.
+Display Google Charts, i.e. graphs, gauges etc. as a **Custom Page** for several data.
 #### Status
-Started some first test.
+Started some first tests.

 **Include Google Charts Library**

-To be able to use Google Charts, tested two solutions:
+To be able to use Google Charts, tested two solutions including the library:

-**Solution Domoticz index.html Modification**
+**Solution Modify Domoticz index.html**
 ```
 <!-- Custom page Google Charts works if this is added to the Domoticz index.html in the head section -->
 <!-- Read https://developers.google.com/chart/interactive/docs/basic_load_libs -->